CSC207-UofT/course-project-utalk/README.md

 ## Utalk

-Our group want to make an onlien discussion forum based on course for students, professors and faculties in the University of Toronto.
+Our group want to make an online discussion forum based on course for students, professors and faculties in the University of Toronto.

 Basic function include:
 TBC